GitWitIt-CM/-CYBR2100_Portfolio_-MckenzieCameron-/week-03/index.md

 ---

 ## Justification
-The MIT license is **OSI-approved** and widely used (Open Source Initiative, n.d.).
+The MIT License is **OSI-approved** and widely used (Open Source Initiative, n.d.).
 It reduces legal risk, makes collaboration easier, and still ensures the author is credited.

 ---